Lachrynier/mlops-project/reports/README.md

 >
 > Answer:

 We have a unit testing workflow that tests for multiple operating systems (Windows and Ubuntu) and one could also add another Python version.
 The workflow can be seen [here](https://github.com/Lachrynier/mlops-project/blob/main/.github/workflows/tests.yaml).
 We make use of caching with ```cache: 'pip'```.
 We have an environment set up called ```gcp``` that allows us to authenticate with GCP in the workflow using secrets: ```${{ secrets.GCP_CREDENTIALS }}```.
 The environment also allows for setting up environment variables.
 The workflow sets up Google Cloud SDK, sets up Python, installs dependencies from our requirements files and packages our module as editable just like we would do locally.
 It then runs tests on all test files in our test folder and calculates the code coverage to assess how much of the codebase is being tested.
 This helps us identify any untested areas and maintain a high level of test coverage over time.
 The workflow triggers whenever we push to the main branch or make a pull request to the main branch.
 This ensures that every proposed change is thoroughly tested before being merged into the primary codebase.
 By automating this process, we eliminate the need for manual testing, which would otherwise be time-consuming and prone to human error.
+For some unit tests (e.g. the one testing our prediction API) we use a very small subset of the dataset to train a model quickly in a `pytest` fixture.
+This ensures that the training code in any source code revision produces a model that can be used by the API in that same revision.

 ## Running code and tracking experiments